Create-Schematics/Create-Schematics/README.md

 ### Frontend

-Our frontend is built with svelte kit, you'll need to install [pnpm](https://pnpm.io/installation) and then to start developing run
+Our frontend is built with SvelteKit, you'll need to install [pnpm](https://pnpm.io/installation) and then to start developing run

 ```bash
 cd frontend